 - Applicants who have participated in online programs such as OPEN e-teacher online courses, or Massive Open Online Courses (MOOCs) are eligible; current teachers of the English Access Microscholarship program will be given higher priority.

 - Secondary-level teachers include both middle and high school teachers serving students between ages 12 and 18

 - Educational administrators (such as representatives or officials of the Ministry of Education) and school administrators who do not teach at least fifty percent of their time, full-time teacher trainers, university faculty, private English Language tutors, and teachers from schools primarily serving expatriates are not eligible.

 Applicants must submit a TOEFL, or other English test score (IELTS) as part of the application, if available.
-If not available at the time of writing the application, the interview provided the finalists with a voucher to take the TOEFL iBT in February.
+If not available at the time of writing the application, the successful finalists will get a free TOEFL iBT voucher from the Embassy to take the test in April.

 Additional info and forms to be uploaded with the application are available at